 I am still using the John Freida Clear Gloss by but not as much as before, I only use it once a week as directed.
 FOR MORE DETAILED INFO on how this product completely changed my hair, see my first post The Fine Thin Dilemma.

 UPDATE: I no longer see this product in stores.
 I am pretty sure they are discontinuing it.
-It is still available on Amazon as of 7/2017.
+The Cool Blonde Color gloss is available on Amazon as of 7/2017.
 The gloss also comes in Cool Reds, Black, Warm Blonde, and Brunette.

 I now carefully highlight only the roots and use a fantastic soy based hair color by Clairol, Pro Creme Demi Color.
 Demi color means semi-permanent hair color.
 You use lower levels of peroxide with this type of color, so they do the least amount of damage.
-If you are totally grey they will not cover it all.
-They work best on hair that is 10%-20% grey. (with some demi color brands you can actually sit under a dryer and get better coverage, so do your homework to fine the right one for you).
+If you are totally gray they will not cover it all.
+They work best on hair that is 10%-20% gray. (with some demi color brands you can actually sit under a dryer and get better coverage, so do your homework to find the right one for you).

 NOTE: Please see a doctor and ask if taking Biotin is right for you, before trying this supplement.
 I am in no way endorsing you to use it or responsible for any effects it has on you.
 I am not a physician.
 Please consult a medical professional.

 I have been taking Biotin 5000 mcg for a few years now.
 Since I started taking Biotin, I have seen a nice amount of regrowth in my part area, around my face and eyebrows.
 My results can also be combined with the less stress on my hair from my new routine of processing and highlighting.
 Either way, I think the Biotin is a great addition to my hair regrowth routine.